Kong/kubernetes-ingress-controller/README.md

 > Note: Kong Enterprise users, please follow along with our [enterprise guide][docs-konghq-k4k8s-enterprise-setup] to setup the enterprise version.

+## Get started (using Operator _tech preview_)

+As an alternative to Helm, you can also install Kong Ingress Controller using the **Kong Gateway Operator** by following this [quick start guide][kgo-guide].

+**Tech Preview warning**: Please note that this capability is a Tech Preview (alpha-quality) and should not be depended upon in a production environment.

 ## Container images